6 Common Field Hockey Injuries

 Stretching properly and warming up can help you prepare for training and matches better, Foam Rollers can help you stretch.
 Taping and Strapping is of course another means of making sure hockey players don't pick up any injuries that can be caused by unnatural twisting or bending of joints which in turn can help prevent acute ligament and muscle injuries as well as overuse injuries.

-The video below, made in collaboration with GB Hockey shows you how to strengthen or rehabilitate your ankles, for more please visit our Hockey Guides
+This video, made in collaboration with GB Hockey gives and example of how to strengthen or rehabilitate your ankles, for more please visit our Hockey Guides

 Ankle Sprain - Ankle ligament tear or damage, one of the extremely common injuries in hockey, caused by ankle roll or similar damage.
 The POLICE Principle and physiotherapy can help